ConfMask/ConfMask/README.md

 ### Figure 16

-> [!NOTE]
-> Running time may vary on different devices, especially since the algorithms are
-> parallelized on all available CPU cores.
-It only makes sense to compare relatively
-> the running time of different algorithms.
+Running time may vary on different devices, especially since the algorithms are parallelized on all available CPU cores.
+It only makes sense to compare relatively the running time of different algorithms.

 ```bash
 python ./experiments/16.py -r 6 -h 2 -s 0 -n A -n C -n D -n E -n F -n H